Zahid031/ComplyWiseAPI/README.md

 ## Batch Command to update in github

 git add .
-git commit -m "Views Updated"
-git push origin main
+git commit -m "Folder structure updated" git push origin main

 ## Command to pull to production from github